PathFusion: Path-consistent Lidar-Camera Deep Feature Fusion: Method: Deep Fusion with Path Consistency Regularization

 We refer to Eqn~\ref{eq:pathloss_multi} as our path consistency loss.

 \paragraph{Algorithm} We augment the standard 3D detection loss with our path consistency loss.
 Overall, our training objective can be formulated as follows,

-Here $\mathcal{L}_{3D}$ is the main loss for the 3D task that affects all the parameters, $\mathcal{L}_{\text{consistency}}$ is our path-consistent regularization, and $\alpha$ is a hyper-parameter that controls the magnitude of the regularization.
+Here $\mathcal{L}_{3D}$ is the primary loss for the 3D task that affects all the parameters. $\mathcal{L}_{\text{consistency}}$ represents our regularization loss for ensuring path consistency, with $\alpha$ functioning as a hyper-parameter that determines the extent of this regularization's impact.
 As our goal is to regularize the 2D branch to improve the 3D detection task, we only back-propagate our path consistency loss through the lifting operators and the 2D backbone while stopping the corresponding gradients on the 3D backbone.